0xWOLAND/website/src/content/blog/zcash-part-2.md

 tags: ["crypto", "pcs"]
 ---

 **⚠️ Warning:** Mathematics ahead.
-I assume a solid understanding of high-school math and willingness to bear with me :)
+I assume a solid understanding of high-school math and a willingness to bear with me :)

 # Some Mathematics Prerequisites